Harita30/Slack_Bot/README.md

 ---

 ### **Technologies I've Learned**:
-As part of the weekly projects, I have gained hands-on experience with the following technologies and concepts:
+Doing this project, I have gained hands-on experience with the following technologies and concepts:
 - **Django** (Web Framework)
 - **Slack API** (Event Handling)
 - **ngrok** (Tunneling for local development)